Skip to content

 13. Conformity bias

-In practice, imagine a candidate that scored high on their skills test but did just okay in their interview compared to other candidates.
+In practice, imagine a candidate who scored high on their skills test but did just okay in their interview compared to other candidates.
 Three out of five people on your team think they should go forward, but the results tell you otherwise.
 Since you’re in the minority, you go along and progress the candidate.

 A solution: Data and facts are your friends when seeking to avoid conformity bias.
 Make your hiring decisions independently and stick to your guns when it comes to who goes further in the hiring process.
 Your aim is not to agree with your coworkers – it’s to hire the best person for the job.